 If there are things that are important to you, ask questions!
 Don’t just ask the admissions officers you have been corresponding with over the last year.
 Instead, reach out to current students and professors to ask your questions.

 You can get answers while visiting the campus, or you can connect with these people through social media or by referral from the admissions office.
 If something is important to you, ask the question.

 Don’t be shy!
-You will be spending at least four years of your life at the college and deserve to have all of your questions answered.
+You will be spending at least four years of your life at the college and deserve to have all your questions answered.
 You wouldn’t buy a car or a house without asking questions, right?
-A college education is one of the biggest expenses in your life and you want to make sure you’re making the right decision.
+A college education is one of the biggest expenses in your life.
+You want to make sure you’re making the right decision.

 8. Let the other colleges know

-However you do it, make sure you let them know.
 By declining their offer, it could free up a place for someone else who is on their waiting list.
-For less selective institutions that continue accepting deposits after May 1st, letting them know will help you avoid an awkward call from the admissions office when they are trying to find out if you are still considering them or not.
+For less selective institutions that continue accepting deposits after May 1st, letting them know will help you avoid playing phone tag with them.
+Not to mention, it’s also just courteous to do.

-Narrowing down your college list to just one can be stressful.
-However, it doesn’t have to be if you take the time to do your research and really reflect on what is the best option for you.
-Once you make the final decision, send in your tuition deposit to secure your spot in the next freshman class.
+Narrowing down your college list to that final one can be stressful on National Decision Day.
+However, it doesn’t have to be if you take the time to do your research and reflect on what is the best option for you.
+What’s a great college for you might not be a great college for others.
+So take your personal interests, career goals, and academic goals into consideration during your decision process.
+Once you make the final decision, send in your tuition deposit to secure your spot in the next first-year student class.